fin-cli/core-command/README.md

 **OPTIONS**

 	[<download-url>]
-		Download directly from a provided URL instead of fetching the URL from the wordpress.org servers.
+		Download directly from a provided URL instead of fetching the URL from the finpress.org servers.

 	[--path=<path>]
-		Specify the path in which to install WordPress.
+		Specify the path in which to install FinPress.
 Defaults to current directory.

 	[--locale=<locale>]